 Weatherford College recognizes the importance of providing an opportunity for students to appeal the decisions made by college administrators, committees, and faculty and staff.
 Particular care is taken to provide safeguards for students if any action significantly alters their status at the College.
 In cases in which the accused student disputes the facts and/or penalties upon which the findings were based, an appeals committee shall hear such charges.
 The appeals committee shall be impartial and shall be designated by the Vice President of Academics and Student Services.
 The appeals committee shall preside over a fair hearing for the student and holds the authority to affirm, modify, remand, or reverse sanctions.
 The student and the College may be represented by counsel during the appeals.
-Weatherford College has one standing appeal committee.
+Weatherford College has three standing appeal committees: Student Discipline Appeals, Academic Appeals, and Technical Program Appeals.